ShashankAQ/Music-Recommender-system/README.md

 # Music-Recommender-system
 Music Recommender System!
 This innovative platform is designed to enhance your music discovery experience by offering personalized song recommendations and in-depth music analytics.
-Whether you're in the mood for something new or want to explore more from your favorite artists, our system has you covered
+Whether you're in the mood for something new or want to explore more from your favorite artists, our system has you covered,A simple machine learning based project used for music analysis and a music recommender system with a simple ui built using streamlit

 Find Genre Songs: